 This model can, and often does involve complicated logistics, particularly if importing or exporting large quantities of items or heavy items.

 It could go something like this: >>Manufacturer>>Shipping agent>>Trucking or Shipping company>>Warehouse>> Distribution.

 At its most simplistic level, it could be a business wanting a broken window replaced, and googling window installers in their local area.

-This is also the largest earning model of all E-Commerce models, with quantities ordered in bulk, and follow up orders are based on quantity, to keep pricing at a minimum.
+This is also the largest earning model of all the E-Commerce models, with quantities ordered in bulk, and follow up orders based on quantity, to keep pricing at a minimum.

 Business to Consumer

 This is much like the customary retail model except it operates online.
 The dynamics of this model are similar to normal retail >> Manufacturer>> Wholesaler>> Retailer >> Consumer.

 This could also be Supplier>> Consumer.
 For instance a garden care company, renovating company, or landscaping company, all provide a “needs” based service to the end user.